Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules

 \subsection{Dataset Generation}

 We devise two separate datasets with different properties.
-First, we wish to evaluate our algorithm broadly on actual programs from open source C functions found on GitHub, we call this dataset $K$.
-Second, we develop a process to create synthetic program pairs based on applying rewrite rules, we call this dataset $R$.
+First, we wish to evaluate our algorithm broadly on code optimizations of human-written programs from open source C functions found on GitHub, we call this dataset $Optim$.
+Second, we develop a process to create synthetic program pairs based on applying rewrite rules, we call this dataset $Synth$.